Overhead image of the Salsa Verde in a bowl

 Recipe Notes

-Note 1: Tomatillos: Try to find tomatillos roughly the same size.
+Note 1: Try to find tomatillos roughly the same size.
 They should be firm to the touch, but not rock hard or squishy.
 Avoid tomatillos with loose husks that are shriveled or discolored.
-To prepare for this recipe: Pinch off the husks, scrub clean (they’re sticky) under warm water.
-Dry, and leave them whole to broil.
+To prepare for this recipe: Pinch off the husks, scrub clean under warm water (they’re sticky), and dry.
+Leave them whole to broil.

-Note 2: Jalapeños: Leave these whole for broiling.
-Then, if you aren’t a fan of heat, be sure to remove the seeds and ribs before throwing them in the food processor.
-If you’re very concerned about any spiciness, add small amounts of jalapeños at a time (keep in mind, not all jalapeños pack the same amount of heat — there can be a lot of variation!)
-Note that tomatillos are fairly sweet and the spice of the jalapeños helps balance the sweetness.
-(On the flip side, if you love spice, leave in as many ribs and seeds as you can handle!)
+Note 2: Leave jalapeños whole for broiling.
+If you aren’t a fan of heat, remove the seeds and ribs before throwing them in the food processor.
+If you’re very concerned about any spiciness, add small amounts of jalapeños at a time (not all jalapeños pack the same amount of heat).
+Tomatillos are fairly sweet, and the spice of the jalapeños helps balance the sweetness.

 Nutrition